 Last week, the first cohort of students of the Sustainable Development Goals Professional Certificate programme met together for the first time to take part in the SDGs Leadership Seminar, organised by the Sciences Po School of Public Affairs.

-As a member of the Global Public Policy Network (GPPN), the Sciences Po School of Public Affairs offers the SDG Professional Certificate, a global joint programme providing innovative training and international collaboration on how to achieve the UN Sustainable Development Goals (SDGs).
+As a member of the Global Public Policy Network (GPPN), the Sciences Po School of Public Affairs offers the SDG Professional Certificate, a joint global programme providing innovative training in international collaboration and problem-solving around the UN Sustainable Development Goals (SDGs).

 Throughout the week, all 18 students met with public policy actors, international organizations, local associations and private sector representatives to gain a better understanding of the Sustainable Development Goals.
 To help them develop their own entrepreneurial projects related to the SDGs, they participated in design-thinking workshops, SDG Master Classes, and field work activities.